mikeizbicki/cmc-csci046/topic_00_unix/README.md

 Labs are always due on midnight of the Sunday of the week that they are assigned (i.e. January 22 for this lab).

+*For this lab only:*
-Since this is the first lab, there will be no late penalty applied if you cannot complete it in time.
+There will be no late penalty if you miss the due date, but please be reasonable.
+This is all important background material, and I want to ensure that everyone has sufficient time to complete it based on their background experience.

 **Pre-lab work:**

 1. Create a GitHub account if you do not already have one.
    Log in, and press the "watch" button at the top of this page.
+   This will ensure you get email notifications whenever I post new issues to github.

-   Read and follow the instructions in [the meet and greet issue](https://github.com/mikeizbicki/cmc-csci046/issues/137).
+1. Read and follow the instructions in [the meet and greet issue](https://github.com/mikeizbicki/cmc-csci046/issues/324).

-    1. (optional)
-       If you're not familiar with git/github, then I recommen watching the video [What is Git and GitHub?](https://www.youtube.com/watch?v=uUuTYDg9XoI) for more background.

 1. Log in to the lambda server.
    Run the command